pmem/ndctl/cxl-enable-memdev.md

 `-S; --serial`
 Rather an a memdev id number, interpret the \<memdev> argument(s) as a list of serial numbers.

-`-s; --size=`
-Limit the operation to the given number of bytes.
-A size of 0 indicates to operate over the entire label capacity.

-`-O; --offset=`
-Begin the operation at the given offset into the label area.

 `-v`
 Turn on verbose debug messages in the library (if libcxl was built with